DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

   - **DDI-Codebook** (DDI-C) is a simplified version od DDI-L which works best for simple survey data.
 DDI-C is also referred to as DDI 2 (current version 2.5).

-# Appendix D Dictionary Schema
+# Appendix E Dictionary Schema

 An XML representation for the data dictionary can be exported from the software using its programming capability (if needed).
 The dictionary schema (https://www.ibm.com/support/knowledgecenter/SSLVMB_23.0.0/spss/programmability_option/dictionary_schema_intro.html) is installed with the software (IBM Knowledge Center) and is shown in Figure 4.